georgiy-pruss/AdventOfCode/README.md

 You can find the original task descriptions inside the ijs files, at the end, after the code.

-Don't forget to check http://jsoftware.com/pipermail/programming/2015-December/thread.html
-Other people's solutions are usually better (and more J-stylish) solutions than mine.

 01.ijs count '(' and ')'
 02.ijs wrapping paper area and ribbon length
 03.ijs distribution of presents